medipixel/rl_algorithms/README.md

     - Start rendering after the number of episodes.
 - `--load-from <save-file-path>`
     - Load the saved models and optimizers at the beginning.

-#### Arguments for distributed training in run-files
-- `--max-episode-steps <int>`
-    - Set maximum update step for learner as a stopping criterion for training loop.
-If the number is less than or equal to 0, it uses the default maximum step number of the environment.
-- `--off-worker-render`
-    - Turn off rendering of individual workers.
-- `--off-logger-render`
-    - Turn off rendering of logger tests.
-- `--worker-verbose`
-    - Turn on printing episode run info for individual workers

 #### Show feature map with Grad-CAM and Saliency-map
 You can show a feature map that the trained agent extract using **[Grad-CAM(Gradient-weighted Class Activation Mapping)](https://arxiv.org/pdf/1610.02391.pdf)** and **[Saliency map](https://arxiv.org/pdf/1312.6034.pdf)**.